sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

 This command shows a recorded access pattern in heatmap of 3x3 resolution.
 Therefore it shows 9 data points in total.
 Each line shows each of the data points.
-The three numbers in each line represents time in nanosecond, virtual address in byte, and the observed access frequency.
+The three numbers in each line represent time in nanosecond, virtual address in bytes, and the observed access frequency.

-Users can easily convert this text output into heatmap image (represent z-axis values with colors) or other 3D representations using various tools such as 'gnuplot'.  ``heats`` sub-subcommand also provides 'gnuplot' based heatmap image creation.
+Users can easily convert this text output into a heatmap image (represent z-axis values with colors) or other 3D representations using various tools such as 'gnuplot'.  ``heats`` sub-subcommand also provides 'gnuplot' based heatmap image creation.
 For this, you can use ``--heatmap`` option.
 Also, note that